Have you ever felt behind in life?

 A global pandemic in March 2020.

-It felt like the world stopped spinning for a moment there, didn’t it?
+It felt like the world stopped spinning for a moment there.

 With 70 people at the time and almost half a million dollars of monthly payroll to cover, we had to make some tough calls as panic set in.

-We ended up having a great year and by the end of 2020, we were acquired by a private equity firm and for the next 12 months helped them integrate the business into a larger portfolio.
+We ended up having a great year and by the end of 2020, we were acquired by a private equity firm.
+For the next 12 months we helped them integrate the business into a larger portfolio.

 By this point, my family and I had reached financial freedom, but something was missing.